marchingband/usb-midi-host2host/README.md

 The primary use case is to connect your PC to a MIDI device which only has USB MIDI Host input, maybe for testing, or for production or performance.
 Any Baud rate will be fine, I have used 31250 for no particular reason.
 Since both boards are in USB Device mode, power comes from the connected MIDI devices, so no other power is needed.

+Here is the USB-MIDI spec, in case you are curious, the header definitions are on page 11: https://usb.org/sites/default/files/midi10.pdf

 ![wiring-pic](https://github.com/marchingband/usb-midi-host2host/assets/34205564/0fbe9b8e-1402-4b51-9e2a-beeaf7168b1b)